The ZPA Air Protection Zone of Strasbourg (Eurometropolis)

 In case of an air pollution alarm, the main axes A4, A35, N83, N353 and D1083 are not affected and can be used.

-What are ZCR, ZPA and ZPAd environmental zones in France?
+Which are the characteristics of ZCR, ZFE, ZPA and ZPAd zones in France?

 The 33 municipalities of the metropolis of Strasbourg